AMS SolutionsPosted May 6, 2026

 Practices should also review how estimates connect to patient statements.
 If the final billed amount is significantly higher than the estimate, an uninsured or self-pay patient may have access to the patient-provider dispute resolution process.
 That makes estimate accuracy, documentation, and communication critical.

-Balance Billing Rules and Notice Requirements
+Understanding Balance Billing and Patient Notices

 Balance billing happens when an out-of-network provider bills a patient for the difference between the provider’s charge and the amount paid by the health plan, plus any allowed patient cost-sharing.
 The No Surprises Act prohibits balance billing in certain situations and requires providers to disclose patient protections.